VoltDB/voltdb/examples/compound-proc/README.md

 - is coded in Java
 - executes in an instance of the VoltDB server
 - can call other 'regular' stored procedures
-- where these sub-procedures can be indepdently partitioned
+- where these sub-procedures can be independently partitioned

 The example has a simple illustration of the use of a compound procedure.
 It looks up data in two tables (supposed customer data and parts data) and uses the result to update a third table, a 'pending orders' table.
 There is no pretence that this is a robust ordering system; the purpose of the example is just to show the coding.